US-ELTP NOIRLab Team

 Stephen Ridgway is the GMTO Technical Monitor, NOIRLab’s liaison with the GMTO risk reduction program, which is funded by NSF via a subaward through AURA.
 Connecting regularly with GMTO staff, he ensures a two-way flow of technical and financial information about program needs, accomplishments, milestones, and budget.

 Starting as a physics student at Carleton College in Minnesota and the State University of New York in Stony Brook, Steve has spent his astronomy career with the National Observatory, with absences for visiting positions at NASA, Georgia State University, and the University of Paris.
 Steve has built and used instruments ranging from Fourier transform spectrometers to multi-telescope optical interferometers and adaptive optics imagers for studies of stars, planets and satellites.

-Tim Sacco is the Research Inclusion Research Associate.
-The Research Inclusion Research Associate is responsible for reviewing current practices within astronomy, astrophysics, and other scientific collaborations for the US-ELTP Research Inclusion Initiative.
-Through this review, the Research Associate will curate a Research Inclusion Toolkit of collaborative practices that embody the concepts of mutually beneficial partnerships.
+Tim Sacco is the Postdoctoral Research Associate.
+The Postdoctoral Research Associate is responsible for reviewing current practices within astronomy, astrophysics, and other scientific collaborations for the US-ELTP Research Inclusion Initiative.
+Through this review, the Research Associate is curating a Research Inclusion Toolkit of collaborative practices that embody the concepts of mutually beneficial partnerships.